Buy Microsoft RDS CALs for Windows Server.

 RDS Device CALs

-- Several people use the same machine across shifts or roles
+- Multiple people use the same workstation